samiitdh/SSL_Project/Instructions.md

 9th "add_events.php" - Taken by Sathvik\
 A html form with "Title", "Description" which adds a row to the "events" table.

-Faculty:
+Faculty:\
 "home_faculty.php" - Taken by Sathvik\
-In this page, there are two buttons - "Events"(to view_events.php) and "View Room Allotment"(to faculty_room.php)
+In this page, there are three buttons - "Events"(to view_events.php) "Change Password"(to change_pswd.php) and "View Room Allotment"(to faculty_room.php)

 "view_events.php" - Taken by Sathvik\
 In this page, posted events are displayed as a table with a button "Add to timetable" for every row which is then added to the timetable (To be done later).
 There is a button "Request Event" (to event_req.php).
 If the individual is an event coordinator, there is a button "Go to Event Coordinator homepage" (to home_eventco.php).

+"change_pswd.php"
+An html form with "Current Password" and "New Password".
+On submission check if current password is correct and then proceed to change the password.
+If not show a javascript alert.

 "event_req.php"
 A html form with "Title" and "Description" which are then added to event_requests table and on submission gives an alert "Event Request Submitted"